pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 with dismissal from her doctoral program if she chose to publish a paper open access.
 And that's just the resistance placed against the Open Access movement, which has been going on for many years now.
-Compared with the Open Access movement, the Scholarly Commons seems like it is from another millennium.
+Compared with the Open Access movement, the Scholarly Commons seems like it is from another millennium, or at least another century.
 As much as it sounds nice, and [as happy as it would be to work in this new world][happy place], the transition to new ways of working together is not going to happen overnight.
 It is not enough to know what our destination is---we also need to know how to get there from where we are now.

 Of course we can't expect to figure all of this out in one workshop.
 But we must address the right questions.
 And we need to have the right goal.
 Merging